Honorable Stephen J. Abbott

 Sifu Martin “Mountain Dragon” Kelly is an accomplished martial arts instructor with an impressive 50 years of experience.
 His expertise includes 20 years spent providing medical Qigong instruction, initially at Penrose Hospital and currently for the City of Colorado Springs wellness department.
 His teaching philosophy strongly emphasizes self-care arts and holistic wellness, viewing Qigong as a true form of self-care medicine.
 When used alongside allopathic treatments, this self-healing art has been shown to increase blood flow to the brain, effectively complementing Western medical interventions.
 Sifu Kelly’s comprehensive approach to well-being offers valuable insights directly applicable to professional environments, particularly in the areas of safety, injury prevention, and personal well-being.

-Amy Kingston, Esq.
+Esq.

-Manager of Compensation Services, Colorado Division of Workers' Compensation
+Colorado Division of Workers' Compensation

 Amy is the Manager of Claims and Employer Programs for the Colorado Division of Workers’ Compensation.
 She received her J.D. and B.A. in English summa cum laude from the University of Colorado, Boulder.
 She has been working in workers’ compensation, in one form or another since high school when she worked for a temporary nursing agency.
 Amy is passionate about workers’ compensation because the field is endless fascinating, and she has the opportunity at the Division to make a difference in the lives of Coloradoans.

-Claims/Legal – Where the Rules Meet the Road: a Working Session for Rules 1, 5, 6, 7
+Where the Rules Meet the Road: a Working Session for Rules 1, 5, 6, 7

 Katherine Lee